apache/spark/README.md

 ## Building

-Spark requires Scala 2.9.2 (Scala 2.10 is not yet supported).
+Spark requires Scala 2.10.
 The project is built using Simple Build Tool (SBT), which is packaged with it.
 To build Spark and its example programs, run:

     sbt/sbt package